Appreciation Email Samples

 Sample Appreciation Email to Colleague

-The following is an sample appreciation letter to send or email to a colleague at work.
+The following is a sample appreciation letter to send or email to a colleague at work.

 Thank you very much for meeting with me yesterday regarding my current project.
-I really appreciate your insights, and am looking forward to implementing many of your suggestions.
+I really appreciate your insights, and I'm looking forward to implementing many of your suggestions.

-It is helpful to have someone who has had experience with similar issues on previous projects to talk things over with.
-I appreciate your taking the time out of your busy schedule to speak with me.
+It's helpful to have someone who has had experience with similar issues on previous projects to talk things over with.
+I appreciate you taking the time out of your busy schedule to speak with me.